Its called Amiga life when you power up your Amiga computer and you are greeted with an unexplainable error.

 Does the fix work?

 Yes it does, I have configured AmigaAMP to use the MHI drivers for MP3 playback.
 Both MHI and AHI works fine.
 There is no bus noise and no ringing noises in the background.
-The sound output is dead silent when Paula is not creating sound or an MP3 is not playing, just as I expect it to be.
+The sound output is dead silent when the Amiga is not producing any sound – Just as it was meant to be and how I expect it to be.
 And best of all, playing modules in an module player sounds crystal clear.
 Playing MP3s on my Amiga sounds just as they do on my PC now!